Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 # Workload
 ## Daniel Filipe Nunes Silva
+First, I implemented the Cuboid class and designed the basic Cornell box.
+Then, I implemented the lights : AreaLight and Spotlight classes and how they are integrated in the lighting function.
+Finally, I worked on glossy surfaces and described two Cornell boxes with 3 sphere and 3 cuboids of diffrent surfaces.

 ## Samuel Chassot
 I implemented the basic path tracing algorithm with diffuse and mirror objects.
 Then I implemented transparency (with refraction and Fresnel) and then caustics effect.